rackerlabs/docs-dedicated-networking/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Assign node to virtual IP
 -------------------------

-Use the virtual IP node configuration operations to add or remove a specified node from the virtual IP configuration.
+Use the virtual IP node configuration operations to add specified node from the virtual IP configuration.

 *When you assign a node to a virtual IP, the following field is required: